 - Subscribe for Yojana.
 If not, try to find a shop where you can find the monthly edition of the same.
 Also, you can find them easily nowadays on the internet.
 If nothing works, what are friends for 🙂 BORROW!

-- Make separate copies for each subject for note making.
+- Make separate copies for each subject for note-making.

 - Make a copy exclusively for current affairs.

-- Decide for an optional subject.
+- Decide on an optional subject.